centreon/centreon-plugins/centreon-plugins/docs/en/developer/guide.rst

 Plugin creation
 ---------------

-Once the directory is created, create the plugin file inside it :
+Once the directory is created, create the plugin file inside it:
 ::

   $ touch plugin.pm

 Then, edit plugin.pm to add **license terms** by copying it from an other plugin.
-Don't forget to put your name at the end of it :
+Don't forget to put your name at the end of it:

 .. code-block:: perl